dbsxdbsx/rustls/README.md

 # Status

+This is a fork of the official Rustls library with enhanced ClientHello fingerprinting capabilities for VLESS REALITY protocol support.
+The fork maintains full API compatibility with upstream Rustls while adding optional customizable ClientHello construction.

 Rustls is used in production at many organizations and projects.
 We aim to maintain reasonable API surface stability but the API may evolve as we make changes to accommodate new features or performance improvements.